Cleave Therapeutics

 Series A in 2011

-TRACON Pharmaceuticals is a clinical-stage biopharmaceutical company based in San Diego, California, specializing in the development and commercialization of targeted therapies for cancer and wet age-related macular degeneration (AMD).
-Its lead product, envafolimab, is a PD-L1 single-domain antibody under investigation for soft tissue sarcoma, while other clinical candidates include TRC102, a small molecule in Phase II trials for lung cancer, and TJ004309, a CD73 antibody in Phase I development for advanced solid tumors.
-TRACON's development pipeline also features TRC253, which is being studied for metastatic castration-resistant prostate cancer.
-The company employs a capital-efficient, CRO-independent product development platform and actively seeks partnerships with companies outside the U.S. for regulatory and clinical development, as well as commercialization in the U.S. TRACON was founded in 2004 and was previously known as Lexington Pharmaceuticals until its rebranding in 2005.
+TRACON Pharmaceuticals, Inc. is a clinical-stage biopharmaceutical company based in San Diego, California, that specializes in the development and commercialization of targeted therapeutics for cancer and wet age-related macular degeneration.
+Its leading products include envafolimab, an investigational PD-L1 single-domain antibody currently in pivotal trials for soft tissue sarcoma, and TRC102, a small molecule drug candidate in Phase II trials for lung cancer.
+Additionally, TRC253, designed for metastatic castration-resistant prostate cancer, is in Phase II development, while TJ004309, a CD73 antibody, is undergoing Phase I trials for solid tumors.
+TRACON operates a cost-efficient, contract research organization-independent product development platform and actively seeks partnerships with companies outside the U.S. to enhance regulatory and clinical development and commercialization efforts in the U.S. The company was founded in 2004 and was formerly known as Lexington Pharmaceuticals, Inc. before rebranding in 2005.

 Vascular Pathways